RunDevelopment/RunDevelopment.github.io/posts/internal features.md

 - `description` will be used both for post cards and for the meta description.
 - `datePublished` and `dateModified` must be in the format `YYYY-MM-DD`.
-- `image`/`imageSmall` must be either a file path relative to the article's `.md` file or a URL.
+- `image` must be either a file path relative to the article's `.md` file or a URL.
-- `color` must be a valid CSS color and should ideally go together with `image`.
+- `color` and `imageFadeColor` must be a valid CSS color and should ideally go together with `image`.

 Also, when an article is marked as draft, it will not be deployed to the website.
 Draft-mode also enables TODOs, which are highlighted in the text.